1 Introduction

 2) Hysiae at the foot of Mount Cithaeron was also called Hyria.
 [90]

-Hyrieus (or Chthonius), who is thought to be the son of Megassares, succeeded his father and founded Hyria, close to Euboea.
-[89]
+Hyrieus (or Chthonius), who is thought to be the son of Megassares, succeeded his father and founded Hyria, located very close to Euboea.
+[91]

 Megassares is assumed to be the father of Hyrieus for the following reasons.

-Regarding Megassares, only Apollodoros tells us that the father of Pharnace, wife of Sandocus, who migrated from Syria to Cilicia and founded Celenderis, was Megassares, king of Hyria.
+The name Megassares is only given by Apollodoros, who tells us that "Megassares was the father of Pharnace, wife of Sandocus, who migrated from Syria to Cilicia and founded Celenderis, and king of Hyria.

 Sandocus was the fifth generation descendant of Herse, daughter of Cecrops, the first king of Athens.
 [92]